meganz/mingw-std-threads/README.md

 ```
 When CMake generates project files, headers named in the "standard header" way will be generated and added to your include path.
 Then you can avoid stuffs like `mingw.thread.h`, and keep using `#include <thread>` like always.
 In addition, `MINGW_STDTHREADS_GENERATED_STDHEADERS` will be defined, you can use this macro to check if those generated headers are actually available.

 If you aren't using CMake, you can use one of the three scripts inside [utility_scripts](utility_scripts) directory to manually generate those "std-like" headers.
+Note that this requires Microsoft Power Shell, so if you are cross-compiling, you would need to install Power Shell.

 Compatibility
 -------------